MarkEdmondson1234/ga-dashboard-demo/README.md

 * Year on Year, Month on Month and Last Month vs same Month Last Year.
 * MySQL persistant storage for data blending your data with GA data.
 * Upload option to update MySQL data stored.
-* Analysis of impact of events on your GA data.
+* Analysis of impact of events on your GA data via Google's CausalImpact
+* Detection of unusual timepoints using Twitter's AnomalyDetection

 ## Screenshots